philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.2.6 =
+* FIXED: Scroll offset was ignored when an accordion was linked to from another page

 = 2.2.5 =
 * Now compatible up to WordPress 4.4